 Welcome to The Community Guide!
 Let us know what you think of the website by completing this quick survey.

 The Community Guide conducts systematic reviews of interventions in many topic areas to learn what works to promote public health.
-The Community Preventive Services Task Force uses the results of these reviews to issue evidence-based recommendations and findings to the public health community.
+The Community Preventive Services Task Force (CPSTF) uses the results of these reviews to issue evidence-based recommendations and findings to the public health community.

 What is a systematic review?

 A systematic review is a review of scientific studies on a specific topic.
 It uses a formal process to:

 - Summarize the evidence

 Systematic reviews help make sense of large bodies of scientific literature by applying the scientific process to:

 - Reduce bias in how conclusions are reached

 - Improve the power and precision of results

 - Summarize evidence about the effectiveness of particular approaches for addressing a public health problem